 These party-perfect bite-size treats are easy to put together with frozen pastry shells and a four-ingredient cream filling.

 Mix and match flavors using lemon, orange, and strawberry curds.
-Garnish with fresh mint leaves, and prepare to receive compliments.
+Garnish with fresh mint leaves.

 Imagine the delicious possibilities of lemon bars and cheesecake together in one indulgent dessert.
 Using a dark springform